After Exposure To Factory Waste, French Bees Were Found Producing What?

 Answer: Green Honey

-An investigation into the matter revealed that the honey was entirely unadulterated, except for the presence of food grade dyes.
-Specifically, the food grade dyes used to color candies and soda.
-Further investigation revealed that the source of the dye was a nearby M&M chocolate factory.
-The clever bees had somehow found their way into the waste stream produced by the factory and were happily (albeit lazily) scooping up as much of the brightly colored sugar waste as possible.
+An investigation into the matter revealed that the honey was entirely unadulterated, except for the presence of food-grade dyes.
+Specifically, the type of food-grade dyes used to color candies and soda.
+Further investigation revealed that the source of the dyes was a nearby factory processing the waste from an M&M chocolate factory in the region.
+The clever bees had somehow found their way into the waste stream produced by the factory and were happily (albeit lazily) scooping up as much of the brightly colored leftovers as possible.